Net Worth

 Introduction

-Kim Clijsters is a Belgian professional tennis player with an estimated net worth of $20 Million.
+Kim Clijsters is a Belgian former professional tennis player with an estimated net worth of $20 Million.

 The tennis star once held the top ranking in both singles and doubles tennis.
-She is well known for her all-court defense, as well as her capacity to wear down her adversaries with speed and agility.
-She began winning tennis competitions at the age of 11 and became a skilled junior player, placing second in the 1998 Wimbledon Junior Championships.
+She is well known for her all-court defense and her ability to wear down her opponents with speed and agility.
+She began winning tennis competitions at age 11 and became a skilled junior player, placing second at the 1998 Wimbledon Junior Championships.

 She also ranked 11th in the year-end singles rankings while she and Jelena Doki shared the French Open championship that year.